athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 🛍 I generally **steer clear of consumer businesses**, D2C ecommerce, edtech, healthcare, productivity, gaming, RE, silicon, security and crypto.
 You're welcome to pitch me if your startup falls in those categories, but I'm very unlikely to invest.

-⚛️ I'm building competence in energy, space, bio, and other deeptech, especially where mediated by software and data.
-I welcome pitches in those areas, even though I may not invest.
+⚛️ I'm building competence in energy, space, bio, and other **deeptech**, especially where mediated by software and data.
+I welcome pitches in those areas, even though I may not be ready to invest.

 🚀 I like to see genuine **technological or business model innovation**.
 Solving hard problems is a valuable moat.